Debora Green: Farrar's account

-Police interviewed Farrar at 6:20 a.m, informing him immediately that the bodies of Tim and Kelly had been recovered.
-He told police about the deterioration of his marriage and health over the past six months.
-In August 1995, Farrar had fallen ill with nausea, vomiting, and diarrhea.
+Police interviewed Farrar at 6:20 a.m, informing him immediately that the bodies of Timothy and Kelly had been recovered.
+Farrar told police about the deterioration of his marriage and health over the previous six months.

+In August 1995, Farrar had fallen ill with nausea, vomiting and diarrhea.
 He initially assumed it was a residual effect of the traveler's diarrhea many people on the Peru trip had contracted while there.
-Though he recovered from the initial bout of symptoms, he relapsed about a week later, and on August 18 Farrar was hospitalized with severe dehydration and high fever.
-In the hospital, he developed sepsis.
-Doctors identified Streptococcus viridans, which had probably leaked through damaged digestive tissue as a result of Farrar's severe diarrhea, as the source of the sepsis; however, they could not pinpoint the root cause of the gastrointestinal illness itself.
-Though Farrar's illness was severe and possibly life-threatening, he eventually recovered and was released from the hospital on August 25.
+Though he recovered from the initial bout of symptoms, he relapsed about a week later, and on August 18 he was hospitalized with severe dehydration and high fever.
+In the hospital, Farrar developed sepsis.
+Doctors identified Streptococcus viridans, which had probably leaked through damaged digestive tissue as a result of Farrar's diarrhea, as the source of the sepsis; however, they could not pinpoint the root cause of the illness itself.
+Though his illness was severe and possibly life-threatening, Farrar eventually recovered and was released from the hospital on August 25.
 That night, however, shortly after eating a dinner that Green had served him, Farrar again suffered vomiting and diarrhea and had to be hospitalized.
 A third bout of symptoms struck on September 4, days after he was released from the hospital for the second time.
-Basing their conclusions on the likelihood that his illness was related to the Peru trip, doctors narrowed down the possible causes for Farrar's gastrointestinal issues to a handful, though none fitted his symptoms perfectly: typhoid fever, tropical sprue, or gluten-sensitive enteropathy.
-Farrar had noticed that each time he returned home from the hospital, he became ill again almost immediately, and he speculated that it may have been due to the stress of his dissolving marriage or the change from a bland hospital diet to a normal home one.
-When Farrar's girlfriend, Margaret Hacker, told him she suspected Green was poisoning him, he initially wrote off the idea as ridiculous.
+Basing their conclusions on the likelihood that his illness was related to the Peru trip, doctors narrowed down the possible causes for Farrar's gastrointestinal issues to a handful, though none fitted his symptoms perfectly: typhoid fever, tropical sprue or gluten-sensitive enteropathy.
+Farrar had noticed that each time he returned home from the hospital, he became ill again almost immediately, and speculated that it may have been due to the stress of his dissolving marriage or the change from a bland hospital diet to a normal home one.
+When Margaret Hacker, Farrar's girlfriend, told him she suspected Green was poisoning him, he initially wrote off the idea as ridiculous.

-Though Green was caring for Farrar in the family home while he recovered from his repeated bouts of illness, she was also continuing to drink heavily and, increasingly often, claiming to be contemplating suicide or to want Margaret Hacker dead.
+Though Green was caring for Farrar in the family home while he recovered from his repeated bouts of illness, she was also continuing to drink heavily and, increasingly often, claiming to be contemplating suicide or to want Hacker dead.
 In late September, Farrar searched the house and her belongings.
-In her purse, he discovered seed packets labeled as castor beans, a copy of a supposedly anonymous letter that had been sent to Farrar urging him to not divorce Green, and empty vials of potassium chloride.
+In her purse, he discovered seed packets labeled as castor beans, a copy of a supposedly anonymous letter that had been sent to Farrar urging him to not divorce Green and empty vials of potassium chloride.
 He removed all three items from her purse and hid them.